White paper

 Finally, in order to better understand the potential upside of Direct Indexing and ETF-based tax loss harvesting we can compare the excess returns (portfolio growth – benchmark growth) relative to the SPY ETF benchmark in the reinvestment scenario.

 The above figure illustrates how reinvesting the tax savings from harvested losses can lead to increased portfolio returns.
 Here, the Direct Indexing portfolio has an average excess return of 51.5% (average excess CAGR (a.k.a. tax alpha) of 2.02%)5 while the ETF-based portfolio has an average excess return of 27.2% (1.15% average excess CAGR).
-While each investor’s tax situation will affect how much of this excess return can be realized in practice, the relative performance between Direct Indexing and and ETF-based strategies should remain relatively consistent.
+While each investor’s tax situation will affect how much of this excess return can be realized in practice, the relative performance between Direct Indexing and ETF-based strategies should remain relatively consistent.

 Tax Implications of Withdrawals and Management Fees